vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

 -   **String a = “abc”;  String b = new String(“abc”); Will a == b ??**<br/>
     A) It depends.
 Here with the first statement, i.e, String a = “abc”, JVM will search for a string with “abc” in String constant pool(SCP) and if its not there it will create a new Object.
-    If we wrote second statement similarly, i.e., String b = “abc”, then b will point to same string from SCP.
+    If we declare it again, i.e., String b = “abc”, then b will point to same string from SCP.
     However, String b = new String(“abc”) always creates a new String object.

 -  **What is Alarm Manager?**<br/>